reidmorrison/iostreams/docs/tutorial.md

 ## Next Steps

-Move onto the [IOStreams Storage Documentation](storage) to see how to create paths that support AWS S3, HTTP(S), or SFTP.
+Move onto the [IOStreams Path Documentation](path) to see how to create paths that support AWS S3, HTTP(S), or SFTP.

 Or jump straight into the [IOStreams Streams Documentation](streams) for detailed information on working with streams.